Accuracy Limits of Causal Trees for Individualized Treatment Effects: Setup

 \subsection{Sample Splitting}

 The final ingredient of the causal tree estimators concerns the data used at each stage of their construction.
-It is believed that de-coupling the CATE estimation (Definition \ref{def:CATE Estimators}) from the tree implementation (Definition \ref{def:Tree Construction}) can lead to better performance of the final estimator.
-In practice, this approach corresponds to sample splitting, and \citet{Athey-Imbens_2016_PNAS} and others referred to it as ``honesty.''
-To avoid confusion, we emphasize that procedures without sample splitting are not ``dishonest'' in any formal sense; they are simply harder to analyze formally.
+Sample splitting separates the data used to construct the partition from the data used to estimate treatment effects within leaves.
+In causal tree terminology, this design is often called ``honesty'' and has been proposed as a way to reduce overfitting and facilitate inference \citep{Athey-Imbens_2016_PNAS}.
+Interaction tree methods \citep{su2008interaction,su2009subgroup}, differential effect search \citep{lipkovich2011subgroup}, virtual twin subgroup search \citep{foster2011subgroup}, and qualitative interaction trees \citep{dusseldorp2014qualitative} instead follow the broader CART tradition of selecting subgroups and estimating subgroup effects within one recursive partitioning workflow, with pruning, cross-validation, resampling, or testing-based rules used to control complexity and stability.
+We use no sample splitting and honesty as descriptive labels for these two data usage schemes.

-To elucidate the relative merits of sample splitting, we consider two distinct scenarios: (i) no sample splitting, where the same data is used throughout (as the original CART procedure is often implemented); and (ii) honesty, where two independent datasets are used, one for tree construction and the other for CATE estimation (these are the procedures proposed by \citet{Athey-Imbens_2016_PNAS} and many others).
+To elucidate the relative merits of sample splitting, we consider two distinct scenarios (i) no sample splitting, where the same data is used throughout (as the original CART procedure is often implemented); and (ii) sample splitting, where two independent datasets are used, one for tree construction and the other for CATE estimation.
 Formally, we consider the following data usages and resulting treatment effect estimators.

-\begin{definition}[Sample Splitting and Estimators] Recall Definition \ref{def:CATE Estimators} and Definition \ref{def:Tree Construction}, and that $\mathcal{D} = \{(y_i, \bx^\top_i, d_i):i=1,2,\dots,n\}$ is the available random sample. \begin{itemize} \item \textit{No Sample Splitting} (NSS): The dataset $\mathcal{D}$ is used for both the tree construction and the treatment effect estimation, that is, $\mathcal{D}_{\treeT} = \mathcal{D}$ and $\mathcal{D}_{\tau} = \mathcal{D}$.
+\begin{definition}[Sample Splitting and Estimators] Recall Definition \ref{def:CATE Estimators} and Definition \ref{def:Tree Construction}, and that $\mathcal{D} = \{(y_i, d_i, \bx^\top_i):i=1,2,\dots,n\}$ is the available random sample. \begin{itemize} \item \textit{No Sample Splitting} (NSS).
+The dataset $\mathcal{D}$ is used for both the tree construction and the treatment effect estimation, that is, $\mathcal{D}_{\treeT} = \mathcal{D}$ and $\mathcal{D}_{\tau} = \mathcal{D}$.
 The causal tree estimators are